The GIST's Guide to Football

 |Example: if your defence allows more than 35 points, you lose 4 points|

 There are two kinds of standard leagues: head-to-head and total points.
 Head-to-head means your team faces off against another team in your league each week, and whichever team gets the most points, wins that week.
-Therefore, the ideal season is 13-0.
-Total points leagues are similar, but instead of a winner and loser each week, your team’s total points are counted over the entire season to determine who finishes where.
-[A week’s worth of points could be as few as 90 or as many as 175.]
+Total points leagues are similar, but instead of a winner and loser each week, your team’s total points are counted over the entire season to determine placing.

 Here is an example of what a head-to-head matchup could look like: